orientechnologies/orientdb-docs/gettingstarted/DemoDB.md

 Orders made by Customers are stored in the vertex class _Orders_.
 Each customer can make one or more orders, and the _HasCustomer_ edge is used to connect orders to customers.

-When customers start visiting Attractions (like Castles, Momuments, Theatres or Archaeological Sites) or using Services (like Hotels or Restaurants) edges are created to link that specific customer with that specific attraction or service (_HasVisited_, _HasStayed_, and _HasEaten_ edges are used).
+When customers start visiting Attractions (like Castles, Monuments, Theatres or Archaeological Sites) or using Services (like Hotels or Restaurants) edges are created to link that specific customer with that specific attraction or service (_HasVisited_, _HasStayed_, and _HasEaten_ edges are used).

 The Social Travel Agency also stores some reviews in the vertex class _Reviews_.
 Reviews are linked to customers via the _MadeReview_ edge, and to an attraction or service via the _HasReview_ edge.